Education

 Greater London, UK

 Principal Serverless Specialist Solutions Architect, EMEA.
 Twelve re:Invent talks.
-Defined the serverless GTM strategy across Europe.
-Focused on advanced serverless architecture strategy and delivery with customers and partners.
+Embedded with Fortune 500 companies defining their serverless architecture strategy across Europe.
+Helped 100+ teams worldwide with micro-frontends migrations.

 50 cents media